 Seal all the Gaps

 Sealing the gaps is both the easiest and the most effective way of soundproofing a door since it completely blocks the path where sound can get through, and best of all, it’s extremely cheap to do!

 - Acoustic Caulk (if there are cracks between the frame and the wall).

 Applying a weatherstrip to the door’s frame is by far the most important step in this whole process since it will create a perfect seal between the door and the frame once it’s closed, plus it’s really affordable and easy to install.

-Important Note: When choosing a weatherstrip, make sure that it’s not too thick, since you might go through all the work of attaching it to the door’s frame only to find that it can’t be closed… and yes, this happened to me the first time I tried it.
+Important Note: When choosing a weatherstrip, make sure that it’s not too thick since you might go through all the work of taping it to the door’s frame only to find that it can’t be closed… and yes, this happened to me the first time I tried it.